GenomicsAotearoa/hts_workshop_mpi/level2/42_workflow_starting.md

 #### Objectives

-* Build a small workflow in `Nextflow` to map sequences to a reference and produce a mapping report.
+* Build a small workflow in `Nextflow` to map sequences to a reference and produce a mapping summary.
 * Know how to organise subunits of work into process blocks and how to link these using the `workflow{}` statement.

 #### Keypoints